Vote — Nov 30, 2015 7:04 p.m.

-The “S.” in “S. 1198” means this is a Senate bill in the United States Congress.
+This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 1198”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Civic Impulse.
 (2015).
 S. 1198 — 106th Congress: Truth in Regulating Act of 2000.
 Retrieved from https://www.govtrack.us/congress/bills/106/s1198

 “S. 1198 — 106th Congress: Truth in Regulating Act of 2000.” www.GovTrack.us.
 1999.
 December 1, 2015 <https://www.govtrack.us/congress/bills/106/s1198>

 |accessdate=December 1, 2015